dreadwarrior/vantomas/README.rst

 Syncing
 -------

-Currenty the sync process supports downloading the database (without re-import on the local machine) and downloading files out of `fileadmin/`.
+Currently the sync process supports downloading the database (without re-import on the local machine) and downloading files out of `fileadmin/`.

 **To fetch the database from the `prod` remote host**: